buzzm/sqlitebson/README.md

    ```
    create index XX on MYDATA (bson_get(bdata, "data.payload.id"));
    ```

 *  Native BSON substructures e.g. <br>
     ```
-    select bson_get_bson(bson, 'msg.header') ...
+    select bson_get_bson(bdata, 'data.payload') ...
     ```
-    This will return the whole header substructure in native binary BSON.
+    This will return the whole payload substructure in native binary BSON.
     Binary data is not particularly useful in the CLI but in actual sqlite client-side programs, the row-column returned by `sqlite_step()` and then `sqlite3_column_blob()` is easily initialized into a BSON object and manipulated with the BSON SDK.
 This allows client side programs to avoid potentially lossy to- and from- JSON conversion e.g. floating point of 6.0 gets emitted as 6 then reparsed as an int.
 See Example below.

+    Note there is no purpose in calling `bson_get_bson()` with a blank dotpath;
+    this is equivalent to simply returning the raw BLOB:
+    ```
+    select bdata from  ... returns native binary BSON of complete BSON object
+    ```